 In today’s low-inventory climate, most real estate agents want listings – the more the better.
 You get them with good leads, combined with a successful listing presentation.

 First come the leads.
 How do you get them?

-- In some cases, it’s through prospecting – sending a message that impresses a homeowner, so you are the agent who gets the call.
+- In some cases, it’s through prospecting – sending a series of messages that impresses a homeowner, so you are the agent who gets the call.

 - Sometimes your new listing lead comes from a referral – and is almost a sure thing.

 - It might be from the content on your website.
 Your bio, your community pages, your blog posts, and the way you present your listings have combined to convince a homeowner that you are – or might be – the agent for them.

 - Sometimes it’s the luck of the draw.
 You were the first one to answer the phone or respond to an on-line inquiry.

 In all of these cases, you may be one of 2 or more agents who will be interviewed for the job.

 That means you need a successful listing presentation, so you’d better be prepared.